muxinc/examples/android-live-streaming/README.md

 ## Code Overview

-This project is relative simple, due to the fairly comprehensive feature set in rtmp-rtsp-stream-client-java.
+This project is relatively simple, due to the fairly comprehensive feature set in rtmp-rtsp-stream-client-java.
 It consists of two main java classes, `ConfigureActivity.java`, and `BroadcastActivity.java`.

 Below is an overview of the codebase, but it's often best to just get stuck in and read the code - it's short, and liberally documented.